Taylor Swift’s net worth: $360 million

 The Reputation Stadium Tour (2018), $345 million

-Her newest tour, Reputation, broke the record for highest grossing domestic tour in the U.S. when it earned $266 million.
-The previous record holders were the Rolling Stones, who made $245 millions with their Bigger Bang Tour from 2005 to 2007.
+Her newest tour, Reputation, broke the record for the highest-grossing domestic tour in the United States.
+It earned $266 million.
+The previous record holders were the Rolling Stones, who made $245 million with their Bigger Bang Tour from 2005 to 2007.

 Merchandise: Taylor everywhere

-But the business savvy singer does not only sell it online.
-In every concert there are outlets were fans can buy the official merchandise.
-A little bit like going to Disney World, entering an attraction like Pirates of the Caribbean and finding that you exit the ride inside a store full of Pirates of the Caribbean’s merch.
-In the excitement someone is sure to buy at least a pirate mug.
+But the business savvy singer does more than just sell it online.
+At every concert, there are outlets where fans can buy official merchandise.
+A bit like going to Disney World, entering an attraction like Pirates of the Caribbean and finding that you exit the ride inside a store full of Pirates of the Caribbean’s merch.
+In the excitement, someone is sure to buy at least a pirate mug.
 Taylor has learnt from Disney.
-And Billboard estimates that she sells $17 of merchandise per ticket at every show.
-So when she plays a 50,000-seat arena, she makes $850,000 in merch sales.
-Not bad.

 Adding to her net worth one endorsement at a time

-During her career she has worked with more than 30 brands, including Cover Girl, AirAsia, AT&T, Keds, Capitol One, UPS, Toyota, Target, and Verizon.
-From 2010 to 2012 she promoted the Cyber-shot cameras from Sony, in 2014 she was chosen as New York City’s tourism ambassador, and in 2015, just months after she and Apple had a little bit of a confrontation about royalties, Apple Music named her their ambassador.
-The move proved a wise one: after partnering with Taylor, Apple gained 6.5 million new payed subscribers.
+From 2010 to 2012, she promoted the Cyber-shot cameras from Sony; in 2014, she was chosen as New York City’s tourism ambassador; and in 2015, just months after she and Apple had a little confrontation about royalties, Apple Music named her their ambassador.
+The move proved a wise one: after partnering with Taylor, Apple gained 6.5 million new paid subscribers.